patricklam/plam.new-webpage/content/post/20211208-leaving-nz.md

 NZ).
 Then I got back to the airport, went through domestic security (they inspected my nose-hair trimmer), visited the Koru Lounge, and went back through security at the international gates where WLG-AKL was operating from (no international flights for now).
-As usual, security lines were super efficient.
+Security lines were super efficient as always in NZ.

 <figure>
 {{< gallery-slider dir="/img/20211208-leaving-nz/wlg">}}